sg-crest A Singapore Government Agency Website

 Note

-This website only covers the process for cases where the deceased left a valid will and you are the executor(s) named in it.
-For other types of probate cases, you may wish to seek legal advice.
+This page only covers the process for cases where the deceased left a valid will and you are the executor(s) named in it.
+For other types of cases, you may wish to seek legal advice.

 You may be eligible to use the Probate eService to file for a Grant of Probate if you meet certain criteria.
 The Probate eService is an online service that a named sole executor can use to apply for a Grant of Probate.
 The eService will assist the sole executor in preparing and submitting the required probate documents to the court.